Sister: Earnhardt Jr. ‘safe’ after plane crash in Tennessee

 Carter County Sheriff’s Office spokesman Thomas Gray confirmed Earnhardt was aboard but said he wasn’t one of the pilots.

-Earnhardt retired as a full-time racer in 2017 and has been working as an analyst for NBC.
+Earnhardt retired as a full-time driver in 2017 and has been working as an analyst for NBC.
 He is part of the scheduled broadcast team for Saturday night’s Cup Series event in Bristol, Tennessee.